|

 you do, this WILL DETER the unethical filmmakers from spreading lies about

-and to allow everyone an easy way to identify you if you show up for an
+and to allow everyone an easy way to identify you, if you show up for

-event not knowing anyone and an unethical filmmaker who already knows
+an event not knowing anyone, and an unethical filmmaker who already knows

-the others pointing you out and bad-mouthing you.
-If they can see you,
+the others points you out and bad-mouths you.
+If they can see you, everyone

 This is how networking can be weaponized and used against you.